Learn Ritalin Addiction and Treatmen...

 How to Quit Ritalin Safely

-To minimize the risk of severe withdrawal-induced depression as well as increased supervision and other options to effectively quit Ritalin, several treatment options are available to help a person who wants to quit using stimulants.
+To minimize the risk of severe withdrawal-induced depression, as well as increased supervision and other options to effectively quit Ritalin, several treatment options are available to help a person who wants to quit using stimulants.
 Since each person is unique, it’s important to receive a full assessment to create an individualized treatment plan that will help you to achieve your treatment goals.2 Treatment settings may include:

-Detoxification for a person with stimulant use disorder helps a person safely and comfortably rid their bodies of stimulants and establish a period of abstinence before entering other forms of treatment.4 Many people find that transitioning to drug rehab treatment after attending a detox program is helpful in learning essential relapse prevention and other skills to help support their treatment goals.
+Detoxification for a person with stimulant use disorder helps a person safely and comfortably rid their body of stimulants and establish a period of abstinence before entering other forms of treatment.4 Many people find that transitioning to drug rehab treatment after attending a detox program is helpful in learning essential relapse prevention and other skills to help support their treatment goals.
 There are currently no FDA-approved medications for the treatment of stimulant withdrawal or addiction.2

-Get Help for Ritalin Addiction
+Find Treatment Centers for Ritalin Addiction

 Return to Resource Library